 Any questions please email Gary

 Note: workshops will only take place with a minimum of 2 and maximum of 3 participants so as much personal attention can be given to each photographer and we are more flexible in moving between locations.
-Full payment for workshops are due 2 weeks before the workshop date.
+If conditions are not favourable, super high winds or rain, then participants will be moved to future dates.
 Gary has full public liability insurance covering the group in Blue Mountains NP and his training gallery, an EcoPass for commercial workshops in the Blue Mountains so all appropriate permissions prior to the workshop will have been setup with NSW NPWS office.